syncfusion-content/windowsforms-docs/WindowsForms/CommandBar/Overview.md

 ## Key features

-* **DockStates** - Supports dockstates such as Top, Bottom, Left, Right and Float, also provides options to disable Dock and Float states.
+* **DockStates** - Supports DockStates such as Top, Bottom, Left, Right and Float, also provides options to disable Dock and Float states.

 * **Button settings** - Provides close button and drop-down button with customization properties.